jadecobra/gym/tail_risk_hedge/README.md

 * fix calculate_option_payoff - currently does not use strike_price but accepts it as input
 * use calculated risk-free rate - 30 year treasury
+* refactor _estimate_implied_volatility to reflect real world
+* increase options duration (what should the ideal duration be?)
 * number of contracts to buy at what strike price with what expiration date
 * expiration date of contracts
 * how can we test this is in the real world?